Aeraxon/whisper-batch-api/README.md

 **For Blackwell GPUs, you should see:**
 ```
 CUDA available: True
-GPU: NVIDIA GeForce RTX 5090  # or your specific Blackwell GPU
+GPU: NVIDIA GeForce RTX 5080  # or your specific Blackwell GPU
-CUDA version: 12.4  # or higher
+CUDA version: 12.4  # PyTorch CUDA version (may differ from system CUDA 12.8)
 GPU Compute capability: (9, 0)  # Blackwell architecture
 Faster-Whisper import successful!
 ```